CERT-Polska/hfinger/README.md

 identifying different operations of one family, or discovering unknown malicious requests omitted by other security systems but which share fingerprint.

-An academic paper accompanies work on this tool, describing, for example, the motivation of design choices.
+[An academic paper](https://www.mdpi.com/1099-4300/23/5/507/htm) accompanies work on this tool, describing, for example, the motivation of design choices, and the evaluation of the tool compared to [p0f](https://lcamtuf.coredump.cx/p0f3/), [FATT](https://github.com/0x4D31/fatt), and [Mercury](https://github.com/cisco/mercury).
-It will be published here after the peer-review process.

 ## Table of contents
 1. [The idea](#the-idea)